 (noun) An act of terrorism motivated by concern for the environment.

-(noun) An institution through which children are taught basic academic knowledge, life skills, and norms.
+(noun) An institution through which children and adults are taught formal academic knowledge and norms.

 (noun) A family or group dynamic where parents or members share power and authority equally.